wazo-platform/euc-plugins-js-sdk/documentation/docs/sdk.md

   - `theme: Object`: Colors used by the EUC app.
   - `host: AppHostInfo`: Contains a `clientType` value that can be `web` / `desktop` / `ios` or `android`
   - `extra: Object`: Contains extra information about the app context, like the `contact` when you use the `contactTab` manifest context.
+    Among extra parameters, you'll always receive:
+    - `extra.baseUrl`: The base url of your `manifest.json` file
+    - `extra.pluginId`: The `entityId` of the current plugin.

 - `user: UserInfo`: Information about the connected user in the EUC app:
   - `token: string`: The token that can be used for API calls